rabobank-blockchain/ula-vp-controller/README.md

 - Receiving new credentials
 - An Error occurred

 Please use the example below (which uses the `ula-process-eth-barcode` plugin) in your app.
-For specific
+For more details on the callback structures, refer to the [callback data overview](docs/callback-data.md).
 ```typescript
 import { UlaResponse } from "universal-ledger-agent"